If you’re looking to purchase the Cyrillic Alphabet packet, then scroll to the bottom.

 When Tyler came home last night, he drug my attention to Trey, who was sitting at the table trying to sing the Russian ABC song to himself!
 That was a proud mom moment.
 He’s such a fast little learner!

 So, if you think it’s your time to learn (or relearn) Russian, I’m putting together tons of simple activities to help along the way!
 Flashcards, coloring sheets, little stories and printable activities, and access to recordings of my own practices (like this one below -yikes)!
-This is just my very first portion of what I have lined up, so head over to my store at Teachers Pay Teachers to check it out, and please share it with anyone who might also want to learn or teach Russian!
+This is just my very first portion of what I have lined up, so check it out, and please share it with anyone who might also want to learn or teach Russian!

 I’m always working on different kinds of resources, so if you have ideas of things you want, send me an idea!
 And if you send me a really great idea, I’ll make you one for free before putting it on my store!
 So think about what you and your kids are interested in learning about different languages, countries, religions, and people!
 I’d love to hear what you have in mind!